German prisoner of war identification tag worn by a Jewish soldier in the Polish Army

 Also in Rosalyn Orenstein collection

 The collection consists of documents, an identification tag, and photographs relating to the experiences of Wiktor Lerhaft as a German prisoner of war during WWII, and with his family in a displaced persons camp and during their emigration to the United States during the postwar period.
-Some of these materials may be unified into a single collection in the future.
+Some of these materials may be combined into a single collection in the future.

 Collection consists of documents and photographs: an eight-page typed document with impressions of the Atlantic crossing from Germany to the U.S. by Wiktor Lerhaft in May 1949 and documents from the SS General Howze; photograph of Wiktor Lerhaft, Rosalyn Lerhaft and Regina Landersdorfer on board the SS General Howze and photographs from a Passover Seder at the Jewish Community of Wiesbaden, Germany, 1948.